-G. If our general purpose committee decides to produce a broadcast expressly asking voters to vote for a candidate without coordinating with the candidate, are there disclaimer disclosure requirements?
+G. If our general purpose committee decides to produce a broadcast expressly asking voters to vote for a candidate without coordinating with the candidate, are there disclosure requirements?

 Yes.
 The advertisement must state "Ad paid for by [name of the general purpose committee]" and contain a statement that the advertisement was not authorized by a candidate or a committee controlled by a candidate.
 If the advertisement was authorized or paid for by a candidate for another office, the disclosure must read, "This advertisement was not authorized or paid for by a candidate for this office or a committee controlled by a candidate for this office."
-Additionally, the advertisement disclosure must state "Committee major funding from" and the names of the top three contributors of \$50,000 or more to the committee.
-Refer to Chapter 9 for further information, including formatting requirements.
+Additionally, the advertisement disclosure must state "Ad Committee's Top Funder(s)" and the names of the top three contributors of \$50,000 or more to the committee.
+Refer to Chapter 9 and the FPPC's Political Advertisement Disclosure Charts for further information, including formatting requirements.

 H. Will our general purpose committee be identified on any campaign ads we are not responsible for producing?

-Ballot measure aAds produced by committees that are not candidate controlled committees for their own election or ads by political party committees generally include the names of the top two three donors contributors of \$50,000 or more to the ballot measure committee.
-If your general purpose committee contributes \$50,000 or more to a primarily formed ballot measure committee these types of committees, your committee's name may be included as a top donor contributor in on the primarily formed committee's advertisements if your committee is one of the two-three highest contributors to the committee.
+Ads produced by committees that are not candidate controlled committees for their own election or ads by political party committees generally include the names of the top three contributors of \$50,000 or more to the committee.
+If your general purpose committee contributes \$50,000 or more to these types of committees, your committee's name may be included as a top contributor in on the committee's advertisements if your committee is one of the three highest contributors to the committee.